kaiserguy/LFHB/README.md

 Contributions are welcome!
 Please ensure any changes maintain compatibility with the modernized build system and follow current Android development best practices.

+## Build Status

+This project now includes a GitHub Actions workflow to automate the build process.